Do you struggle with anxiety, shame, or lack of confidence around sex or your sexuality?

 As therapists, we treat the whole person.
 Sexuality is an important part of the human experience and a vital part of your overall health.

 As a therapist that works with couples, I see the impact that sexual issues can have on relationship satisfaction and emotional disconnection.
+I strive to deepen intimacy and understanding with yourself and your partner.

 The goal of sex therapy is to help people move past physical and emotional challenges so they can have a satisfying relationship and a pleasurable sex life - whatever that looks like for you, at your stage of life.
 Sex means many things.
 We need to talk about it - we have to have those difficult conversations so people can see just how normal they really are.